joshbegley/nyt-latest/README.md

 **Plays of Helplessness, and Hope, as the Planet Burns**\
-`New works by major German-language dramatists at the Kunstfest Weimar festival tackle ethical questions at a moment of ecological anxiety.`\
+`New works by major German-language dramatists at the Kunstfest Weimar festival tackle ethical questions at a moment of environmental anxiety.`\
 https://nytimes.com/2022/09/15/theater/kunstfest-weiman-falk-richter-thomas-koech.html?searchResultPosition=1

 **Could a National Abortion Ban Save Republicans?**\